apank/chat-app/README.md

 ### To run the app

+First run `npm i` to install all dependencies.

-First run `node server` then in a seperate terminal run `npm start`
+Then run `node server`, next in a seperate terminal run `npm start`.

-Use node v11.10.1 or greater
+Use node v11.10.1 or greater.

+Happy Chatting!